JAshishj/pwn.college_Ashish/Comprehending Commands.md

    ```

 ### What i learned:-
-   I learned that to create new files we can use the `touch` command which takes the name or path along with the name of the file that we want to create as the argument, also i learned that the file will be always created in the current directory if use only the name and if we use the name along with the path the it will be created in the specified place.
+   I learned that to create new files we can use the `touch` command which takes the name or path along with the name of the file that we want to create as the argument, also i learned that the file will always be created in the current directory if only the name is used and if we use the name along with the path the it will be created in the specified place.

    ### Refference :-
    [pwn.college Linux Luminarium-2.The file system](https://youtu.be/b67Jq6IZ3U8?list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC).